 Please DO NOT forget to READ OUR “Should Have Done” list at the end of this article for helpful tips.

 You can build a shower similar to this one using any tile you like and by adding or omitting certain features.
 In other words, GET CREATIVE!
-We added two rows of glass tiles that come in strips (see horizontal additions) but you can use stones to create a diamond shape, include crushed glass tiles, or mix it up with patterned tile.
+We installed two rows of glass tiles that come in strips (see horizontal additions) but you can use stones or other unique tiles to create a diamond shape, include crushed glass tiles, or mix it up with patterned tile.
 Shop around A LOT and look at tile.
 You will know immediately what you do and do not like.

 A large, unexpected water puddle inside the garage of our home, built in 1992, was the impetus for an impromptu bathroom remodel.